Your Stamp-a-ma-jig comes with the tool itself, along with a transparent imaging sheet (shown below).

 Wasn't that easy?!
 Now we'll repeat these steps with each of the other body parts.
 Let's do the little guy's head next.
 Position the imaging sheet with the head you want over the body exactly where you want it.

-...remove the imaging sheet, and stamp the head onto the cardstock.
+Get the Stamp-a-ma-jig into position......remove the imaging sheet, and stamp the head onto the cardstock.

 Do the same thing for the arms.